jocodev1/mithril-cli/README.md

 npm install
 ```

-Now your new Mithril project is all setup!
+Now your new Mithril project is all set up!

 ## Building Your Assets